The best sales to shop today: Sonos, Therabody, Dyson and more | CNN Underscored

 • The viral CosRX snail mucin essence is a skin care favorite, and right now it’s half off at Amazon.

-• Celebrate National Pizza Day with 20 percent off the award-winning Breville Smart Oven Pizzaiolo.
+• Celebrate National Pizza Day with 20% off the award-winning Breville Smart Oven Pizzaiolo.

-• Stay active during your workday and get 15% off 2 or more Cubii JR2s with code LOVE15, now through Valentine’s Day.
+• Stay active during your workday and get 15% off two or more Cubii JR2s with code LOVE15, now through Valentine’s Day.

 • Frontgate is offering 50% off all pet products through Feb.
 9, so treat your furry friend to a luxury bed, feeder and more, all for half price.